MicrosoftDocs/VBA-Docs/api/PowerPoint.PpUpdateOption.md

 # PpUpdateOption enumeration (PowerPoint)

-Constants that specify how hyperlinks in presentaitons should be updated, passed to and returned by the  **AutoUpdate** property of the **LinkFormat** object.
+Constants that specify how hyperlinks in presentaitons should be updated, passed to and returned by the **AtoUpdate** property of the **LinkFormat** object.